Text Link

 Gastrointestinal issues

-In addition to the many physical health risks posed by AN, the mental and emotional effects of the disorder can also be significantly dangerous.
+In addition to the many physical health risks of anorexia nervosa, the mental and emotional effects of the disorder can also be significantly dangerous.

 Depression and anxiety